As with so many things in life, when it comes to applying to college, knowledge is power.

 College Counseling Everyone Can Afford

-For families looking for support and guidance on their admissions and paying for college journey, we created Road2College’s R2C Insights Academy (CIA).
+For families looking for support and guidance on their admissions and paying for college journey, we created Road2College’s R2C Membership.

 We believe it’s just as important to give expert guidance as it is to provide services at a price everyone can afford.
-So CIA offers three membership levels—Essential, Plus, and Live.
+So R2C offers three membership levels—Essential, Plus, and Premium.

 Depending on which option you choose, you’ll have access to a combination of group coaching sessions combined with personalized advice, including our community, tools, and resources you won’t find on your own.
 Working together, you’ll be able to make smarter college decisions.